ruturaj-t-s/Practical-Simulation---Central-Limit-Theorem/README.md

 ## Contents

+- `README.md` – This file, providing context and guidance for users.
 - `Central Limit Theorem Simulation.ipynb` – The core notebook containing simulations, visualizations, and explanations.
-- `README.md` – This file, providing context and guidance for users.
-- `biased_die_simulation.ipynb` – For extended work on the biased sampling case.
+- `Sampling Bias.ipynb` – For extended work on the biased sampling case.

 ## Tools Used